 Students also have many responsibilities as they abandon novice-like approaches to learning and embrace the more expert-like habits of mind that will be necessary to address the unsolved problems of the future.
 There are also many benefits of contributing to the University’s research mission, including the development of your creative abilities and confidence that you can undertake original work of significance to society.

 We look forward to helping you to pursue topics of your greatest intellectual and creative interests, and to communicate the results through campus symposia, publications, and professional meetings.
-The Office for Undergraduate Research is located in 220 Graham Memorial Hall.
+The Office for Undergraduate Research is located in on the third floor of Steele building.

 Please stop by the office or contact us with any questions or comments!